snare/voltron/README.md

 Things I probably will do at some stage in the not too distant future:

 * Better colour support throughout all views like in the register view
-* Move a bunch of the colour and template stuff to a config file
 * Do something better than use Pygments with the sucky GDB lexer

 Feel free to add to it and send a pull request.

-If you want to add a new view type you'll just need to add a new subclass of `VoltronView` (see the others for examples) that registers for updates and renders data for your own message type, and potentially add some code to `VoltronCommand`/`VoltronGDBCommand`/`VoltronLLDBCommand` to grab the necessary data and cram it into an update message.
+If you want to add a new view type you'll just need to add a new subclass of `TerminalView` (see the others for examples) that registers for updates and renders data for your own message type, and potentially add some code to `VoltronCommand`/`VoltronGDBCommand`/`VoltronLLDBCommand` to grab the necessary data and cram it into an update message.

 License
 -------